Coyote (Navajo mythology): Emergence

 The First World is a dark land of mists.
 First Man and First Woman pass through the Second World which was blue, to the Third where animals, and birds were formed.
 The Coyote steals Water Buffalo's children, at the instigation of First Woman.
 Water Buffalo then causes a great flood which forces First Man and First Woman to move on the Fourth (and present) World.

 The Milky Way

-One day Black God was busy making the constellations by carefully ordering the stars in the sky when Coyote became impatient and tossed the remaining stars from a blanket into the sky, forming the Milky Way.
+One day Black God was busy making the constellations by carefully ordering the stars in the sky when Coyote became impatient and tossed the remaining stars from a bag, or occasionally a blanket, into the sky, forming the Milky Way.
 This story explains the reason some stars are dimmer than others, because Black God did not light the ones Coyote blew into the sky on fire.
 In another version of the story, Black God made the Milky Way on purpose.
 The Navajo believe it provides a pathway for the spirits traveling between heaven and earth, each little star being one footprint.